sophie-thomson/ace-dog-walks/README.md

 ***Gallery***

-- This image gallery will include a variety of images to create a hall of fame of dogs that already enjoy Ace Dogwalks.
+- This image gallery will include a variety of images to create a hall of fame of dogs that already enjoy Ace Dog Walks.
 - Images will be formatted using the masory layout and are responsive so that they look good on devices of different sizes.

 ![Placeholder for screenshot of Gallery page]

 ### Contact Page (contact.html)

-- A form for dog owners to contact Hannah and provide personal information, details of their dog and the reason for their enquiry.
+- A form for dog-owners to contact Hannah and provide personal information, details of their dog and the reason for their enquiry.
-- Includes checkboxes for the dog owner to select their main priorities for their dog and preferred days / times to check availability.
+- Includes checkboxes for the dog-owner to select their main priorities for their dog and preferred days / times to check availability.

 ![Placeholder for screenshot of Contact page]